Immerser01/Optimization-Algorithm/README.md

-# Finding Global Optima for Non-linear Constrained Problems
+# Global Optima for Non-linear Constrained Problems

 1) This algorithm uses Bracket Penalty Method and Damped Newton's Method for optima calculation.
 2) Damped Newton's Method has been slightly modified to use unidirectional search.